griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 - `In-use IP addresses` -> `us-central1` -> `25`
 - `Persistent Disk SSD (GB)` -> `us-central1` -> `10 TB`

+### Data governance and security
+Users are responsible for compliance with their local requirements and should consult their institutional, legal and compliance teams when executing this pipeline on sensitive patient data.
+Here, we describe the measures used in our deployment of ImmunoNX for reference.
+Institutional use of cloud resources is governed by a Business Associates Agreement established through a cloud services reseller.
+Network access to compute instances is restricted to SSH connections from institution-controlled IP addresses (resources.sh).
+Compute resources are transient, provisioned only for the duration of case processing.
+Sequencing data is held in private cloud storage buckets on which public access protection (PAP) is set automatically during setup (resources.sh).
+User access uses federated authentication managed by the institution, and project-scoped Identity and Access Management (IAM) permissions provide granular control of user privileges.
+Cloud resources accessed through institutional accounts are subject to institutional security monitoring, including threat and vulnerability detection platforms (e.g Orca).

 ### Setup Reminders for New Users

 If this is your first time using Google Cloud, the following steps must be